x64dbg/blog/_posts/2026-05-17-visualizing-x64dbg-trace-recordings.md

 During this loop, a graph is constructed iteratively.

+The general idea is to walk for branches and lazily stitch them together as progress through the trace file is made.

+There are some caveats though to gathering control flow from a trace.
+A trace can end at any given point, even before a terminating instruction has been reached.

-Even after the loop, some cleanup chores are performed just in case of a straggling node, to ensure the graph is complete.
+Therefore, even after the loop, some cleanup chores are performed just in case of a straggling node, to ensure the graph is complete.
 One such instance could be where there is only one block, or someone did not even reach a branching instruction during their trace that would terminate the current block, or even at all.

 ### Graph Construction